azirbel/ember-table/README.md

 * Support for colspan and rowspan
 * Switch to ember/list-view for lazy rendering

+### Maintainers
+Update version numbers and release (to this repository and the dist repository), using https://github.com/webpro/release-it:
+* npm install -g release-it
+* release

 ### Copyright and License
 Copyright © 2013 Addepar, Inc. All Rights Reserved